7 Serbian Cases and How to Learn Them: The Declining Secret Revealed

 What are cases?

 Cases are different forms of nouns, pronouns and adjectives used for different purposes.
-The Serbian language has 7 of them:
+There are 7 Serbian cases:

 - Instrumental, and

-When you start learning Serbian, or another similar language, that’s usually the most challenging part of the grammar you need to understand and get used to.
+When you start learning Serbian, or another similar language, cases are usually the most challenging part of the grammar you need to understand and get used to.

-If not, let me try and explain what cases are based on your understanding of English.
+If you already speak a language with cases, that’s great!
+But if not, let me explain what cases are based on your understanding of English.
+Because the English language still keeps remnants of the case system in its pronouns.

 When you say „I love them“, I is the subject of your sentence and them is the object.
 If you want to reverse this statement, you can’t simply say *Them love I (!) – you have to use the proper case: They love me.